icinganalysis/icinganalysis.github.io/content/messinger.md

 > (Lf * n * mw * A) + (hc * A * (r * u\*\*2 / 2 / cpw)) + (mw * A * (u\*\*2 / 2))
 = (hc * (ts - ta)) + (Le * hc * 0.7 / cp * (pvs - pv) / p) + (mw * A * cpw * (ts - ta))

-From this, the freezing fraction n may be solved for by successive approximation.
-The non-linear terms, particularly vapor pressure, preclude a direct solution.
+The equation may be regrouped to solve for the freezing fraction, n.

-Messinger goes on to define terms that can be graphed, to aid graphical solutions.
+Terms are defined to aid graphical solutions.

     "By introducing the dimensionless ratio b = Rw*cw/fc"